audiomuze/tagminder/README.md

 It'll work on physical disk, but it'll take longer.
 It'll also trigger a lot of writes whilst ingesting metadata and dynamically altering the table to ingest new tags, so you probably want to avoid hammering a SSD by ensuring that you're not writing the database directly to SSD.
 Use /tmp!

-First import tags from your files into a nominated database:
+First import tags from your files into a nominated database (don't forget the '.' at the end, it denotes the current directory):

 ```
 cd /root_folder_you_want_to_import_tags_from
 python /path.to/puddletag/tags2db.py import /tmp/x.db .
 ```
-Let that run - it'll take a while to ingest tags from your library, writing each file's metadata to a table called alib
+Let that run - it'll take a while to ingest tags from your library, writing each file's metadata to a table called 'alib'

 Run tagminder.py against the same database: